Lip Fillers London.

 Lip fillers can be used to create many different lip shapes depending on where and how the filler is injected into the lips.
-But to create some thing that suits your face and your facial features is the more important than just choosing a lip shape you like.
-Think of it like a hairstyle.
+But to create something that suits your face and your facial features is more important than just choosing a lip shape you like.
+Think of it as a hairstyle.
 When you go get your hair done, many people bring in a picture of what they have in mind.
 A good hairdresser will use this as a guideline, but, as you likely know, certain hairstyles just don’t quite work on everyone in the same way say, a thin face vs. a more rounder face, will require different shape and size.
 So with lip augmentation, having an idea in mind is great, but remember to trust Rupesh’s advice and experience!

 Classic Lip – The most popular style of lip augmentation that patients ask for is unquestionably the Classic look.
 This style of lip augmentation is subtle, yet produces a distinctive formation of all the 5 natural planes that exist in the lips.
 Women who have lost volume through ageing and those who want a subtle augmentation choose this style.

 Cupids Bow Lip – the fullness of the lips fill in the middle first enhancing the cupids bow, then the sides.

 Masculine Lip – This is Characterised by the square corners of the lip, in line with the masculine form.